 Travelers may use their private vehicle for business purposes if it is less expensive than alternatives (i.e., rental car, taxi) or if it saves time.
 The university will reimburse mileage up to the maximum amount allowed by the IRS.

-The following rates are effective for mileage incurred on or after January 1, 2018:
+The following new rates are effective for mileage incurred on or after January 1, 2019:

 - The reimbursement rate for the use of a private automobile for university business travel will be $0.580 cents per mile.

-- The reimbursement rate for driving an automobile in connection with a move or relocation will be $0.18 cents per mile.
+- The reimbursement rate for driving an automobile in connection with a move or relocation will be $0.20 cents per mile.
+(Note that reimbursements for moving- related expenses, including mileage, are considered taxable wage income after January 1, 2018).

 Travelers are expected to take the most direct route to their destination.

 To determine the number of miles traveled, we recommend using Google Maps or MapQuest rather than your odometer.
 You do not need to submit a printout with your travel expense report, unless requested by your travel approver or funding source.
 Enter the total number of miles on the travel expense report.
 The number of miles claimed is expected to be for the most direct route, even if you took a scenic path.

 Additional reimbursement for gas, oil, wear-and-tear, roadside assistance, etc. is not permitted.